pduker/SBG-Scripts-for-Google-Sheets/Instructions.md

 5) In the Student Gradebook Template spreadsheet, go to Tools > Script editor and then paste in the "Student-Template-Script" code from this Repository.

-Optional
+_Optional_:
 Since the Master Spreadsheet Id stays consistent, you could actually paste it into the Student Template script in line 12 of the code.
 In that case don't fill in A1 and instead alter the Student-Template-Script as follows:
 Instead of line 12 being:
 var masterid = displayPage.getRange(1,1).getValue();
 you would have:
 var masterid = "0Agwc91nl2SoVdDVHcGFMSndpVVRRMXpBWFNuV1NsRnc";
 with your master spreadsheet Id between the quotes above.
-WARNING - haven't tried this option yet, and not sure why we didn't do it in the first place, but I think it should work.
+_WARNING_ - haven't tried this option yet, and not sure why we didn't do it in the first place, but I think it should work.

 6) Now that your Student template file is ready, you have to point the Master script to it.
 Close the script editor and go back to the Student Gradebook Template spreadsheet.
 Once there, copy the Student Gradebook Template Id (a similarly long string) as you did in step 3.